mendhak/Codeplex-Issues-Importer/README.md

 * This script will close an imported issue if it is closed on Codeplex
 * You can see a test import [here](https://github.com/mendhak/Codeplex-Issues-Importer/issues?sort=created&direction=desc&state=closed&page=1).
+* All issues and comments will be under your username, but containing the codeplex user's name
 * Apologies if I'm not following a proper code style, this is my first Python script